gmarko/chatgpt-ui/README.md

 <details>

 <summary><strong>2023-02-24</strong></summary>
 Version 2 is a major update that separates the backend functionality as an independent project, hosted at [chatgpt-ui-server](https://github.com/WongSaang/chatgpt-ui-server).

 If you still wish to use the old version, please visit the [v1 branch](https://github.com/WongSaang/chatgpt-ui/tree/v1).

 </details>

-## Version 2 introduces the following new features:
+## Version 2 introduces the following new features

 - 😉 Separation of the frontend and backend, with the backend now using the Python-based Django framework.
 - 😘 User authentication, supporting multiple users.